MEDIA PRODUCTION, MANAGEMENT, AND TECHNOLOGY

-The CJC Telecommunication program is one of the most comprehensive in the country, with complete specializations in Digital Film and Video Production, Management and Strategy, and Media and Society.
+The CJC Media Production, Management, and Technology (formerly Telecommunication) program is one of the most comprehensive in the country, with complete specializations in Digital Film and Video Production, Management and Strategy, and Media and Society.

 The Digital Film and Television Track teaches students how to formulate an idea and translate it to the screen.
 Projects range from narrative and documentary films to commercial and sports production.
 Graduates can pursue careers in writing, directing, producing, cinematography, and editing.